atualariao/AESEncryptionSample/README.md

-# AES Encryption Sample
+# Symmetric encryption using AES(Advanced Encryption Standard)
-A simple .NET 7 console application with AES encryption and decryption
+A simple C# .NET 7 console application with AES encryption and decryption